rootskar/MotorImageryBCI/README.md

 4.)
 Run the classifier experiments with command: python run_experiments.py 109 100 2 1 True

+The output of the experiments will be written into run.log file in the same folder

 ## Classifier experiments options
 The classifier experiments have to be run with 5 required arguments in the following order: